 To get the most out of your retargeting campaigns, it's important to optimize your ads and landing pages.
 For example, you'll want to make sure your ad copy and images are relevant and actionable.

 Additionally, we recommend rotating between different versions of your ads.
-Doing so can help prevent ‘ad fatigue', which can happen when an audience sees an ad so often they start tuning it out.
-Setting a frequency cap can also help.
+This can help prevent “ad fatigue”, which is when an audience sees an ad so often they start tuning it out.
+Setting a frequency cap can help with that.

-You might also consider using a post-click landing page for retargeted ads:
+You might also want to consider using a post-click landing page for retargeted ads: